operator-framework/java-operator-sdk/docs/documentation/features.md

-To register event sources, your `Reconciler` has to implement the [`EventSourceInitializer`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/EventSourceInitializer.java) interface and initiliaze a list of event sources to register.
+To register event sources, your `Reconciler` has to implement the [`EventSourceInitializer`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/EventSourceInitializer.java) interface and initialize a list of event sources to register.
 One way to see this in action is to look at the
 [tomcat example](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/sample-operators/tomcat-operator/src/main/java/io/javaoperatorsdk/operator/sample/TomcatReconciler.java)
 (irrelevant details omitted):